Authority: Executive Vice Chancellor and Provost

 7.5.3.
 One member of the DVF will be assigned primary responsibility for developing a departmental written assessment of the candidate for reappointment, promotion, or tenure consideration.
 This individual will be selected by the DVF, based on familiarity with the candidate’s professional work.

 7.5.4.
 The written assessment will present the DVF’s key findings and evidence of the candidate’s accomplishments in relation to the department and college rules, and university policies and regulations.
-This individual will consult with the other members of the committee to verify that the written assessment accurately reflects the discussions and voting of the DVF.
+The individual writing the assessment, or the chair of the DVF, will consult with the other members of the committee to verify that the written assessment accurately reflects the discussions and voting of the DVF.

 7.5.5.
 The DVF assessment will be forwarded to the department head.
 This document will identify the members of the DVF and become part of the written assessments of the candidate.